 This hyperviscosity can lead to common symptoms of WM, including:

 - shortness of breath

 The cells affected by WM mainly grow in bone marrow, which makes it difficult for the body to produce other healthy blood cells.
 Your red blood cell count may decrease, creating a condition called anemia.
 Anemia can cause fatigue and weakness.

 The cancer cells may also cause a shortage of white blood cells, potentially making you more vulnerable to infections.
-You may also experience bleeding and bruising if your platelets drop.
+If your platelets drop, you may also experience bleeding and bruising.

 Unlike other types of cancer, WM has no standard staging system.
-The extent of the disease is a factor when determining treatment or evaluating a patient’s outlook.
+The extent of the disease is a factor when determining treatment or evaluating a person’s outlook.

-Increasing levels of IgM may result in more severe symptoms like hyperviscosity syndrome, which can cause:
+Increasing levels of IgM may result in more severe symptoms such as hyperviscosity syndrome, which can cause: